jakemac53/macro_prototype/README.md

 ## Example Macros, Wiring Up a New Macro

+### VM example

 You can see some examples under `example/macros`.

 Once you create a macro you will need to add it to all the phases in which it should run, see the `typesBuilder`, `declarationsBuilder`, and `definitionsBuilder` methods in `example/builders.dart`, and pass in your new macro to the corresponding constructor for the phase in which it should run.

+### Flutter example

+You can see flutter examples under `flutter_example/macros`.

+Once you create a macro (under `flutter_example/lib/macros`) you will need to also create a special annotation class for it in `flutter_example/lib/annotations.dart`.
+This needs to be a separate class in order to avoid imports of `dart:mirrors` in the flutter application.

+Next you need to add your macro to all the phases in which it should run, see the `typesBuilder`, `declarationsBuilder`, and `definitionsBuilder` methods in `flutter_example/lib/builders.dart`.
+You should add a map entry where the key is the annotation for the macro, and the value is the macro that should be applied when that annotation is present.

 ## Using a Macro